Messier 37

-Messier 37 (also known as M37 or NGC 2099) is the brightest and richest open cluster in the constellation Auriga.
+Messier 37 (also known as M37, NGC 2099, or the Salt and Pepper Cluster) is the brightest and richest open cluster in the constellation Auriga.
 It was discovered by the Italian astronomer Giovanni Battista Hodierna before 1654.
 M37 was missed by French astronomer Guillaume Le Gentil when he rediscovered M36 and M38 in 1749.
 French astronomer Charles Messier independently rediscovered M37 in September 1764 but all three of these clusters were recorded by Hodierna.
 It is classified as Trumpler type I,1,r or I,2,r.